-10 Celebrities Who Are Married to Totally Regular People
+13 Celebrities Married to Totally Regular People

 Patrick Dempsey and Jillian Fink

+"I was shocked," Fink told People in 2002.
+"But at the same time, I was happy because he was so cute.”

 The two, who were dating other people at the time, remained friends for three years before officially going out.
-They wed in July 1999.
+They wed in July 1999, almost divorced, but eventually called it off in 2016.

 Photo: